hnefatl/dissertation-project/journal.md

 generation approach, but with the "solve constraints while processing" approach taken originally, seems too complicated now.

+When talking about deoverloading, explain that literals are the only terms that can have overloaded types but not require a dictionary to evaluate: shows complexity and understanding.

 ## Optimisations

 Lambda/let lifting is super useful because we can't do applications where arguments are constructors: `foo True True`